University welcomes applications for admission from all students who have

-Viterbo students who wish to reenter the university should apply online.
+University students who wish to reenter the university should contact the Office

+Web page.
 Students need not resubmit copies of records already on file.
-However, a

-reentering student who has attended one or more schools since leaving Viterbo
+However, a reentering student who has attended one or more schools since

-programs have additional entry requirements and/or students may need the
+have additional entry requirements and/or students may need the approval of the

-approval of the school dean prior to readmittance.
+school dean or program director prior to re-admittance.
 A student follows the

 catalog in effect at the time of reentry, and the curriculum requirements

-uninterrupted basis and completes a degree within a period of six years.
-The
+University on an uninterrupted basis and completes a degree within a period as